 THE VIRGINIA PLAN

 The Virginia plan proposed three separate branches of government; legislative, executive, and judicial.
-It proposed separation of powers between these three branches, with checks and balances built-in.
+It proposed a separation of powers between these three branches, with checks and balances built in.
 It proposed a bicameral legislature, which meant a legislative branch of government consisting of two chambers.
 Representation would be based on the number of free inhabitants in each state.
 Thus, it favored larger states.
 Overall, it reflected a strong national form of government.

 THE PINCKNEY PLAN

 Proposed by Charles Pinckney of South Carolina, it advanced a bicameral legislature with a House of Delegates and a Senate.
-The House of Delegates would have one member for each 1,000 inhabitants of a state.
+The House of Delegates would have one member for every 1,000 inhabitants of a state.
 The House would then elect Senators who would serve four terms in rotation with Senators representing one of four regions of the country.
 The House would then meet to elect a President and appoint the cabinet members.
-The Congress would also serve as a court of appeal to resolve disputes between the states.
+Congress would also serve as a court of appeal to resolve disputes between the states.
 The plan also called for a federal court system.
-While resembling the Virginia plan in many aspects, Pinckney did not have a coalition of support behind him that Madison had, and therefore his plan was not debated by the delegates.
+While resembling the Virginia plan in many aspects, Pinckney did not have the coalition of support behind him that Madison had, and therefore his plan was not debated by the delegates.

 Proposed by Alexander Hamilton, he advocated for doing away with state sovereignty and consolidation into one nation.
 It called for a bicameral legislature with one chamber elected by the people for three-year terms, and the other chamber members elected by electors chosen by the people, with lifetime terms.
-It also called for an executive again elected by electors who would also have a life time term.
-While well thought out, it was felt by the delegates to be too close a resemblance of the British system, and therefore a non-starter.
+It also called for an executive again elected by electors who would also have a lifetime term.
+While well thought out, it was felt by the delegates to be too close a resemblance to the British system, and therefore a non-starter.